christopherthomason/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 scp /Users/chris/.ssh/id_rsa.pub cs15lwi22@ieng6.ucsd.edu:~/.ssh/authorized_keys
 ```
 After this step is complete, you will now be able to ssh into the server without entering your password!
+Doing this saves you as many keystrokes as your password takes to type in every time you need to remotely connect.

 ## Optimizing Remote Running